This porridge fingers recipe is so easy to make and is great for weaning babies and toddlers alike. Ideal for baby led weaning.

 - ½ mashed banana optional

 Pour the oats into a small, flat bottomed microwave proof dish and pour over the milk.
-Add the cinnamon and mix together.
+Add the cinnamon and the banana (if using) and mix together.
 Press the oat mix down into the dish with the back of the spoon and cook in the microwave for 2 minutes on high.

 Cut into fingers and serve once cool.